Nautobot

 from nautobot.core.settings import *

-provides all default Django and Nautobot settings - Deploy config --
+provides all default Django and Nautobot settings - Selected config file -- either the public

-default with SSO and basic settings only. - Helm chart env vars -- the base
+UNDERSTACK_SITE, plugin configuration, and logging. - Helm chart env vars -- the base

 components/nautobot/values.yaml